markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-For a more visible alternative, a backslash before the [line ending] may be used instead of two spaces:
+For a more visible alternative, a backslash before the [line ending] may be used instead of two or more spaces:

 ```````````````````````````````` example
 foo\